 Trek to Everest Base Camp is logically on most hikers’ bucket lists to do at least once in a lifetime.
-This marvelous hike takes you to an altitude of 5364 meters as it combines the Kalapather (5545 m), the highest point of the trek.
+This marvelous hike takes you to an altitude of 5364 meters as it combines the Kalapather (5545 m), the trek's highest point.

-The EBC Ten-Day itinerary is suitable for all of us who are physically fit and ready to walk 4-5 hours each day at a slow and steady pace.
+The EBC Ten-Day itinerary suits all physically fit and ready to walk 4-5 hours each day at a slow and steady pace.

-Trekking to Everest base camp for 10 days does not require any advanced training or hiking experience.
-Although this trek is comparatively a bit more challenging than Annapurna base camp and Langtang Valley Trek.
+Trekking to Everest base camp for ten days requires no advanced training or hiking experience.
+However, this trek is comparatively more challenging than the Annapurna base camp and Langtang Valley Trek.

-- Embark on an exciting flight to Lukla from Kathmandu with the most beautiful views of the scenery
+- Embark on an exciting flight to Lukla from Kathmandu with the most beautiful scenery views.

 - Stand at the Kalapathar with an elevation of 5545 meters above sea level

-- Magnificent panoramic mountain views of Everest, Lhotse, Ama-Dablam, and so on.
+- Magnificent panoramic mountain views of Everest, Lhotse, Ama-Dablam, etc.